HandsOnDataViz/book/docs/HandsOnDataViz.md

 In the next section of this chapter, we will introduce basic steps to [copy, edit, and host a simple Leaflet map code template on GitHub](copy-leaflet.html).
+When you publish any chart or map code template by hosting it on GitHub Pages, you can easily [transform its online link into an iframe](gh-pages-link-to-iframe.html) that you can [embed on a secondary website, which we discussed in Chapter 10](embed.html).
 Later you’ll learn how to [create a new GitHub repo and upload code files](create-repo.html).

 This chapter introduces GitHub using its web browser interface, which works best for beginners.
 Later you’ll learn about intermediate-level